December 20, 2019 | Purdue Global | Updated January 5, 2021

 • Organize and maintain documents and files

 “When comparing the duties of a paralegal to a legal secretary, paralegals generally conduct more legal research and draft legal documents,” says Gulley.
-“A legal secretary is unlikely to do research and may draft some legal documents, but probably spends more time revising an attorney's work product.”
+“A legal secretary is unlikely to do research or draft legal documents”

 3. Title Examiner, Abstractor, and Searcher